Why McLanahan Thickeners?

 What does a Thickener do?

 Thickeners should be viewed as a continuous settling and thickening process.
 When the Thickener is in a steady state, the solids are being withdrawn at the same rate as which they are being fed.
 Therefore, a principle of mass in equal to the mass out should be observed, and instruments for measuring both the feed, as well as the underflow density and flow is recommended.
 Since feed characteristics, such as particle size distribution and composition may vary, additional controls for measuring and controlling include flocculant dosage, rake torque, bed level, bed pressure and overflow clarity.
-All these should be considered.
 The sophistication of the controls package needs to be evaluated compared to the importance of the equipment output and the degree of feed variation anticipated.

 How do I properly size a Thickener?